alkaline-ml/pmdarima/_sources/tips_and_tricks.rst.txt

 Enforcing stationarity
 ----------------------

-The ``pyramid.arima.stationarity`` sub-module defines various tests of stationarity for testing a null hypothesis that an observable univariate time series is stationary around a deterministic trend (i.e. trend-stationary).
+The ``pmdarima.arima.stationarity`` sub-module defines various tests of stationarity for testing a null hypothesis that an observable univariate time series is stationary around a deterministic trend (i.e. trend-stationary).